 At Georgetown Law

-Students must complete a total of 12 credits at Georgetown Law, of which 10 credits must be Global Health Law "specialization credits" (see right-hand side of this page).
+Students must complete a total of 12 credits at Georgetown Law, of which 10 credits must be Global Health Law "specialization credits".

 As part of their required Global Health Law specialization credits, students must take the 4-credit course Global Health Law.